fracapuano/NebulOS/README.md

 # Daje matte caccia st'app de streamlit

 ## Conclusions 🌍
-NebulOSS is more than an extension; it's a revolution in the field of Green-AI.
+NebulOS is more than an extension; it's a revolution in the field of Green-AI.
 By adopting actual hardware-aware metrics, we are making a tangible difference in the world of Deep Neural Architectures.
 Join us in this journey towards a greener future!